 If you haven’t addressed your financials lately, it’s a good time to tackle the following steps — they’ll help secure your company’s future:

-Do you have a firm enough grasp of your financial process so you can clearly explain to another person who’s not a financial expert?
+Do you have a firm enough grasp of your financial process so you can clearly explain to a lay person with no financial background?
 If you don’t have a financial system at all (or it sounds convoluted when you actually put it in words), that’s a problem.
 Without a streamlined approach to keeping track of expenditures, income, wages, investments, and more, your company runs the risk of defaulting on its financial obligations.

 As the company founder, you get to decide how involved you want to be in your company’s finances.
 If you are inclined to oversee this aspect of your business, it’s important to be realistic about your level of knowledge.
 For example, if it’s in the best interest of your company to switch from cash accounting to accrual accounting, are you confident about how to oversee two sets of books or forecast cash profits versus accrual profits?